jsilvela/para/README.md

 This means that when wrapping a line of input:

-1. we don't necessarily want to "close" the paragrpah with a newline
+1. we don't necessarily want to "close" the paragraph with a newline
 1. we may want to append to an un-closed paragraph seen previously

 To fill these needs, we keep track of the *carry* between lines of input.